Several years ago, I was part of a multidisciplinary team updating a national guideline for breast cancer detection and management.

 Constructive criticism is a way to elevate your work to a higher level through team work and other people's well-meaning input.

 Whether your reaction to the feedback is positive or negative depends on you (and your self-worth).
-Yes, maybe my work wasn’t good enough.
-But I did my best.
-And that needs to be enough.
+Yes, maybe my work wasn't 100% there.

 I now consider everything I do as a start rather than the "must be perfect" end product.
 And I welcome the opinions (and criticism) of others to help me improve.

 Let’s face it!
 It’s much easier (and less work) than coming up with all of it myself!